 Waldalgesheim chariot burial, Celtic archaeological site in Waldalgesheim, Germany.

-A farmer named Peter Heckert found the burial site in 1869 while plowing his field, leading to the recovery of over 30 Celtic artifacts.
+A farmer named Peter Heckert discovered the burial site in 1869 while plowing his field, leading to the recovery of over 30 Celtic artifacts.
+This finding was exceptional because it provided rare insight into how Celtic elites were buried.

 Location: Waldalgesheim